-Click Internet Access group and then check whether the ISP settings are set correctly.
+Open WAN >> Internet Access page and then check whether the ISP settings are set correctly.
+Click Details Page of WAN1/WAN2 to review the settings that you configured previously.

 For PPPoE Users

 - 1. Check if the Enable option is selected. - 2.
 Check if Username and Password are entered with correct values that you got from your ISP.